“We Are the Affies”: Pretoria-Based High School Shows Their Bella Ciao War Cry

 3 Other articles about war cries

-- In another article, Briefly News reported about a school that kicked off the year with their traditional war cry practice.
+- In another article, Briefly News reported about a school that kicked off the year with its traditional war cry practice.
 The chants received emotional responses online.

 - South Africans were impressed with talented students from an all-boys whose school's war cry made it to award-winning rapper Drake's Instagram account.